islamic-network/uae-awqaf-khutba-downloader/README.md

 The UAE Awqaf website's Friday Sermon Archive is down quite often, and there is no programmtic way to interact with it to get the Khutba files.
 This utility makes it possible to download the files and add them to the Islamic Network CDN (potentially, right now they just sit on OneDrive).

+# Just want the files via the CDN

+Here's a JSON map of what lives on the CDN.

 ## How to use It

 This utility requires PHP 8.0+ (at least that's what it has been tested with) and composer.